meowwan/The_WinForms_of_Isaac/README.md

 >You can [contribute](https://antibirth.com/) to support their great work!

 ## 🚀 Releases
+> There are no real plans to enhance this project to make it closer to the original material, but some updates may come in the future.

 The version will be released using these versioning policies:\
 New major features and critical bug fixes will cause the immediate release of a new version, while other minor changes/fixes will wait one week from the time the change is introduced in the repository before being included in the new version, so that other potential changes can be added.
 >[!NOTE]